mincong-h/mincong-h.github.io/_posts/2020-11-07-throttler.md

 _Why do we need throttling?_

-When hosting a backend service, it's usually difficult to predict customers' traffic.
-When the business grows, the traffic grows.
+When hosting a backend service, it's usually difficult to predict precisely customers' traffic.
+When the business grows, the traffic of the backend service grows.
 A huge amount of requests can make the system overloaded or even out-of-service.
-Also, customers' traffic can be seasonal, such as there is more traffic in some hours of the day than other hours.
-When processing requests from different customers, there is also a risk that one abusive customer may impact the requests of others and degrade the user experience of the product.
+Also, customers' traffic can be seasonal, such as there is more traffic during the business hours of the day than other hours.
+When processing requests from different customers, there is also a risk that one abusive customer may impact the requests of others because the service can be shared between those customers.
+Overloaded system degrades the user experience of the product and may lead to unpredictable errors.
 Therefore, it's important to set up a mechanism to protect the system from being overloaded.
 That's why we need throttling.

 A throttling mechanism can be just as simple as rejecting or postpone the